ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 ### Modes

 - Neutron Reflection (NR) mode: just a straight reflection from the ideal sample point.
-Used for solids and liquids with solids, i.e. things that can be rotated and are not effected by gravity
+Used for solids and liquids with solids, i.e. things that can be rotated and are not affected by gravity
 - Liquids NR: Since liquids cannot be angled, the super mirror is instead used to angle the incoming beam at the sample and make the specular condition correct for different theta.
 - Polarised NR: Like NR, but with a polarising supermirror in the beam path set to a given angle, which changes the angle of the incoming beam at the sample point.
 - Polarisation Analysis (PA) mode: Like NR but now after the sample point, the beam is split into two by an analyser and the detector moves to see either beam.
 2* Theta is still the angle between the incoming and outgoing beam at the sample point.